US Customs agents find cobras inside mail at JFK Airport

 The reptiles were sent in a container from Hong Kong.

-The agency's New York Field Operations Office said in a statement the seizure shows the wide-ranging responsibility of the agency.
+The agency's New York Field Operations Office said the seizure shows the wide-ranging responsibility of the agency.

 The reptiles have been sent to the U.S. Fish and Wildlife Service.